 Using your air fryer to make baked potatoes is the ultimate – it makes the skin on the outside crispy and the inside perfect.
 They also take less time to bake than in the oven.
 Bonus!

 The only thing I ate from my sophomore year of college and on was either bow tie pasta or baked potatoes.
 Hmmm….
 I can’t imagine why I gained some weight.
 Potatoes became my go to meal.
 I loved how easy they were to make and how I could add whatever I wanted to change the taste.
 Then I discovered that I could make them in my air fryer.
 Even better!
+Air Fryer French Fries are awesome too!!

-How to make baked potatoes
+How to make baked potato in air fryer

 There are several ways to make potatoes.
 You can bake them in the oven, use the microwave (the least favorable way), bake them on a grill or my personal favorite – in my air fryer.
 They all do the same thing – heat up the potato – but each method takes different amounts of time.
 No matter which method you use, the preparation for them is the same.
 Here’s what you need to do: